virtusize/virtusize_auth_android/README.md

 ## Enable Virtusize SNS Login for your WebView app

+Following either of the following methods to enable Virtusize SNS login

 ### Method 1: Use the VirtusizeWebView

 ##### **Step 1: Replace your `WebView` with `VirtusizeWebView`**